- Reviewed: 15 April 2024, 15:30 NZST

 Security forces are situated at airports, at checkpoints around the perimeter of the towns and throughout highways in South Sinai.
 Routine security checks are performed on entry into the airports and police carry out vehicle checks, including in towns.
 Local authorities may ask for identification and search your vehicle.

-Although protests and demonstrations have been less common in recent years, in the past they have resulted in deaths and injuries and they may still occur.
 You should exercise a high degree of security awareness in public places, including when visiting sites of religious significance.
-Monitor the media for any developments that may affect personal safety and security and adhere to any instructions issued by the local authorities.
+Monitor the media for any developments that may affect personal safety and security and adhere to any instructions issued by the local authorities, including curfews and restrictions on movement.

 Kidnapping